anodynos/urequire-example/readme.md

      * making sure they run in the right order & hope they produce the right result

-     * producing many intermediate temp files
+     * producing many intermediate temp files (slow on i/o)

-     * building everything with each change etc
+     * usually building everything with each change

      * writing stuff for things that should be automagical ;-)